iuridiniz/sofia-sip-sys/README.md

 sofia-sip = "0.1.0"
 ```

-Also, make sure you have sofia-sip C library installed in your system (`pkg-config sofia-sip-ua --modversion` is working), in ubuntu, you can install it by doing:
+Also, make sure you have sofia-sip C library installed in your system (`pkg-config sofia-sip-ua --modversion` is working), in ubuntu and other debian based systems, you can install it by doing:

 ```bash
 sudo apt install libsofia-sip-ua-dev